Michael Sachs

 Summary

 Accomplished data and technology leader with deep experience in machine learning, analytics, and data science.
 Proven track record of accelerating research velocity, building high-impact infrastructure, and leading enterprise-scale cross-functional initiatives.
-Expert in deploying ML systems to optimize performance and cost, enhance developer and researcher productivity, and inform high-stakes decision-making.
+Expert in deploying AI systems to accelerate enterprise AI strategy, optimize performance and cost, and inform high-stakes decision-making.

 Highlights